hachahoud/100-days-of-code/log.md

 Day 38.
 I'm still struggling  with developing the admin pages.
 I couldn't find out what would work for me, but in the end of the day I come across the book: Django admin cookbook, and I decided to read it in order to have a better idea of how django works.

+Day 39.
+Today I read through half the book: django admin cookbook (it's a only 50pages) I took my time and did as usual a lot of googling .